Max Ernst et André Breton dans le Lot

 Permanent link | https://cms.andrebreton.fr/en/work/56600100026850 |

-People cited Dr Adolphe Acker, Maurice Baskine, Jean-Louis Bédouin, Jean Bergstrasser, Roland Brudieux, Jean Brun, Garry Davis, Adrien Dax, Pierre Demarne, Jean-Pierre Duprey, Marcelle Ferry, Jindrich Heisler, Maurice Henry, Jacques Hérold, Marcel Jean, Nadine Krainik, Marcel Lecomte, André Libérati, Pierre Mabille, Geneviève Mayoux, Francis Meunier, Nora Mitrani, René Nif, Henri Pastoureau, Benjamin Péret, Denise Prêcheur, Gaston Puel, Jean-Paul Riopelle, Jean Schuster, Henri et No Seigle, Jean Suquet, Marie Cerminova, dite Toyen, Clovis Trouille, Patrick Waldberg, André Breton
+Authors Véra Hérold, Dr Adolphe Acker, Maurice Baskine, Jean-Louis Bédouin, Jean Bergstrasser, Roland Brudieux, Jean Brun, Adrien Dax, Pierre Demarne, Jean-Pierre Duprey, Jean Ferry, Jindřich Heisler, Maurice Henry, Jacques Hérold, Marcel Jean, Nadine Krainik, Marcel Lecomte, André Libérati, Pierre Mabille, Jehan Mayoux, Francis Meunier, Nora Mitrani, René Nif, Henri Pastoureau, Benjamin Péret, Denise Prêcheur, Gaston Puel, Jean Schuster, Henri et No Seigle, Jean Suquet, Marie Cerminova, dite Toyen, Clovis Trouille, Isabelle Waldberg, André Breton

 Garry Davis : on connaît l'histoire de ce jeune Américain devenu « citoyen du monde », qui se rend célèbre en interrompant une séance de l'ONU au Palais de Chaillot en novembre 1948.
 Le mouvement Front humain, auquel Breton collabore depuis le printemps, connaît alors un regain d'activité et devient Citoyens du monde ; Breton participe à plusieurs meetings mondialistes, et le groupe tout entier adresse en février 1949 son soutien au jeune activiste, avec ce tract intitulé « Les surréalistes à Garry Davis ».